Tredikt/aiogram_bot_template/README.md

 # aiogram_bot_template
-This is repository with template for bot structure<br>
+This is repository with template of bot structure<br>
 aiogram==2.23.1